LogoLogo

 Before Being Accepted

 • Become familiar with CHAOSS Community and the project(s) for which you're applying.
 Read the get involved guide and ask others in the community if you have questions.
-If you ask questions the smart way, you'll get better responses.
+If you , you'll get better responses.

 • Observe Community Interactions: Join both the development and user mailing lists and spend a few days just reading the conversations.